-- (1) An estimate of the time available to perform the manual action based on a calculation that already exists (e.g., a design-basis calculation) or a new calculation, to ensure that hot shutdown can be achieved and maintained.
-The estimate of the time available should account for unique fire-related uncertainties that could affect that estimate, such as the following examples: - nature of the fire (e.g., whether the fire is a fast energetic fire, failing equipment quickly, or a slow developing fire with little or no equipment failures for some time) - variations in fire detector response times and sensitivities - variations in air flows that could affect the fire and its growth - specific fire initiation location relative to important targets - presence (or lack thereof) of temporary transient combustibles
+- (Element 1) An estimate of the time available to perform the manual action based on a calculation that already exists (e.g., a design-basis calculation) or a new calculation, to ensure that hot shutdown can be achieved and maintained.
+The estimate of the time available should account for unique fire-related uncertainties that could affect that estimate, such as the following examples: - nature of the fire (e.g., whether the fire is a fast energetic fire, failing equipment quickly, or a slow developing fire with little or no equipment failures for some time) - reasonable variations in fire detector response times and sensitivities - typical variations in air flows that could affect the fire and its growth - specific fire initiation location relative to important targets - presence (or lack thereof) of temporary but periodic transient combustibles

 Note that there are at least two (and perhaps other) ways to account for these uncertainties.
-One is to perform a conservative analysis (such as assuming the fire fails everything in a specific location immediately, and yet the detection of the fire triggering operator response is delayed) with a justification that the fire-related uncertainties are enveloped by the conservative analysis.
-Another is to perform fire modeling for some fires specifically accounting for these uncertainties.
+One is to perform a conservative analysis (such as using a nonmechanistic assumption that the fire fails everything in a specific location immediately, and yet the detection of the fire triggering operator response is delayed) with a justification that the fire-related uncertainties are enveloped by the conservative analysis.
+Another is to perform more of a best-estimate analysis such as conducting fire modeling for some fires to estimate equipment damage times, while also accounting for these uncertainties.